-Saltillo Tile is the unique "perfectly imperfect tile," handcrafted from durable clay that only exists in the Mexican city of Saltillo, Coahuila.
-Buy with confidence and get it shipped to you from Rustico Tile and Stone - the largest producer and supplier for handmade Saltillo tile.
-Saltillo owes its beauty to rustic, quality, handmade characteristics such as an occasional dog print, chips, bumps, hairline cracks, lime pops, color variations, and variations in size and thickness.
+Saltillo Tile is the "perfectly imperfect tile," handcrafted from clay that only exists in the Mexican city of Saltillo, Coahuila.
+Saltillo owes its beauty to characteristics like the occasional dog print, chips, bumps, lime pops, and variations in color and thickness.
 No two tiles are identical.

-Wherever you are, whatever your needs, we can help you find the perfect cement tile for your project and ship it anywhere.
+Wherever you are, whatever your needs, we can help you find the perfect Saltillo tile for your project and ship it anywhere.

 Saltillo Tile in Your Kitchen

 Kitchens are great spaces for Saltillo tile.
 Saltillo floors are extremely durable, easy to clean and easy to maintain.
-Our sealed Saltillo tile surfaces are not easily stained with spills, so you can cook and entertain with ease.
-Choose our authentic Saltillo tile flooring to make any kitchen, remodeled or new, feel luxurious and inviting.
+Our sealed Saltillo tile surfaces resist stains, so you can cook and entertain with ease.
+Make any kitchen, remodeled or new, feel luxurious and inviting.

 Saltillo Tile in Your Living Room

 Your living room is the heartbeat of your home.
 Give it more life with Saltillo tile flooring.
-The natural warmth of Saltillo tile makes a cozy space to relax, watch football, host family gatherings or get lost in conversation with friends.
-Bring the unique charm and durability of Saltillo tile flooring to the space in your home where life happens.
+Saltillo tile makes a cozy space to relax, host family gatherings, or get lost in conversation with friends.
+Bring the unique charm and durability of Saltillo tile flooring to the core of your home.

 Saltillo Tile on Your Patio

 Saltillo tile flooring is perfect for blending nature with home living in outdoor living spaces.
-Whether you place Saltillo tile flooring on your patio, pool deck or courtyard, its extremely durable surface makes it easy to maintain and easy to clean by sweeping or hosing off.
-Plus, Saltillo tile ages with more character over time.
-Choose Saltillo tile to bring your outdoor living theme to life.
+Whether you place Saltillo tile flooring on your patio, pool deck or courtyard, it’s easy to clean and maintain by sweeping or hosing off.
+Bring any outdoor space to life with Saltillo tile.

 Saltillo Tile in Your Bedroom & Bath

 Your bedroom and bathroom are your personal sanctuary.
-Make your bedroom your own personal getaway to dreamland with Saltillo tile flooring at your feet.
-Give yourself a low maintenance bathroom with durable, easy to clean surfaces of Sealed Saltillo tile flooring in your bathroom.
-Light a candle and relax soaking in your bathtub that is nestled on top of beautiful Saltillo tile flooring.
+Make your bedroom your own personal getaway with Saltillo tile flooring at your feet.
+Enjoy a low maintenance bathroom with durable, easy to clean surfaces of sealed Saltillo tile flooring.
+Either way, Saltillo tile creates a unique haven.

 Explore These Real Homes